MelmothTheWanderer/Color-Game/README.md

 When the user inevitably makes a mistake (unless of course you are rain man), the game will display a score at the end.

 This game is intended for anyone looking for a light memory exercise to improve their memory and pattern recognition skills.
 The idea is that the user will challenge themselves to beat the previous score that they have gotten.

+## Design

+### Choice of colours

+The buttons of the game needed to stand out above all, and so I opted to keep the color scheme quite simple.
+The navigation bar is a subtle off-white color, to differntiate it from the body of the page, which is quite simply white.

+Where the only colors come from the game buttons, which are a variation of the colors of the rainbow.
+These stand out nicely against the white background, especially with the little bit of a black border.

+The only other use of colour is in the "Color Game" logo.
+As the user hovers their mouse of the letters they change from black to a random color that is within the palette of the game, a variation on the colors of the rainbow.

+##